-More than a decade ago, insurance agencies looking for a better way to manage their internal operations began moving away from the technology that had been a cornerstone of the industry for centuries: paper.
+More than a decade ago, insurance agencies looking for a better way to manage their internal operations began moving away from the cornerstone of industry operations for centuries: paper.

 1. Improve Data Entry: Reduce Your Keystrokes